gboeing/ppd430/assessments/study-guide.md

 ## Reading

-Take notes when you read.
-Specifically focus those notes on restating in your own words the author's main point or argument in each section.
+Read more efficiently by reading more strategically.
+First, skim the chapter or paper and take note of the section headings, any bolded key terms, and core concepts singled out in examples or figures.
+Divide the reading into chunks, such as by sections.
+Not all sections have essential information.
+Skim some of them, but go slower with others.
+Highlight important passages and take notes as you read.
+Specifically focus those notes on briefly *restating in your own words* the author's main point or argument in each section.
 What new terms or concepts were introduced?
-Restate them in your own words.
+Restate them in your own words, rather than copy/paste quoting.

 ## Lectures

 Take notes during the lecture.
-Specifically focus those notes on restating in your own words the instructor's main point and description of why and how things work.
+Similar to reading, specifically focus those notes on restating in your own words the instructor's main point and description of why and how things work.

 ## Practice

-Practice what you learned: write some code outside of class by using the in-class exercise prompts and the group assignments as a guide for what kinds of things to practice until you're comfortable with why and how they work.
+Practice what you learned.
+For example, if it's a class with coding and stats, write some code outside of class by using the in-lecture exercise prompts, practice notebooks, and group assignments as a guide for what kinds of things to practice until you're comfortable with *why* and *how* they work.
+The best way to know you've reached that stage is if you can explain the *why* and *how* to someone else without referring to your notes.

 ## Group study